From Templates to Component Vocabulary: Letting the AI Decide UI Structure

 1. Schema replacement destroyed response quality

-We had templates stored in the database.
-A well-intentioned refactor replaced them at runtime with minimal file-based schemas.
+I had templates stored in the database.
+A refactor replaced them at runtime with minimal file-based schemas.
 Result: responses were 50% smaller with critical fields missing.
+Classic hobby-coder mistake—I was "improving" something that worked.

 Fix: Database templates became the single source of truth.
 No runtime replacement.